projectcalico/calico/v3.1/getting-started/openstack/neutron-api.md

 {: id="routers"}

-## Layer 3 Routing: Routers and Floating IPs
+## Floating IPs

-Layer 3 routing objects are divided into two categories: routers and floating IPs.
-Routers are not supported by {{site.prodname}}: they simply aren't required.
-For more information, see [this document]({{site.baseurl}}/{{page.version}}/getting-started/openstack/connectivity).

-Any attempt to create a Router object will fail, as {{site.prodname}} does not set up any Neutron L3 Agents.

 Floating IPs are supported at beta level.
 For more information, see [this document]({{site.baseurl}}/{{page.version}}/usage/openstack/floating-ips).

+## Neutron Routers

+Calico provides connectivity by default between all Neutron networks, regardless of whether there are Router objects between them in the Neutron data model.
+See [this document]({{site.baseurl}}/{{page.version}}/usage/openstack/semantics) for a fuller explanation.
+Where isolation of a particular Neutron network is desired, we recommend expressing that through security group rules.

 ## LBaaS (Load Balancer as a Service)